LumingSun/ML4DB-paper-list/README.md

 * Machine Learning for Databases: Foundations, Paradigms, and Open problems (SIGMOD 2024)
 * NeurDB: An AI-powered Autonomous Data System (arXiv 2024)
 * GaussML: An End-to-End In-Database Machine Learning System (ICDE 2024)
+* NeurDB: On the Design and Implementation of an AI-powered Autonomous Database (arXiv 2024)
+* LLM for Data Management (VLDB 2024)

 ## Data Access
 ### Configuration Tuning